Cosmological Analysis with Calibrated Neural Quantile Estimation and Approximate Simulators: Results

 \section{Results}

-We train NQE with the three aforementioned data compression schemes (CNN, ST+PS, and PS) on four datasets: $10^4$ PM simulations without and with transfer function correction (referred to as PM and PM+TF, respectively), and 400 and $10^4$ PP simulations.
+We train NQE with the three aforementioned data compression schemes (PS, ST+PS, and CNN) on four datasets: $10^4$ PM simulations without and with transfer function correction (referred to as PM and PM+TF, respectively), and 400 and $10^4$ PP simulations.
 Each dataset is divided into 85\% for training and 15\% for validation, followed by a calibration step using 100 PP simulations.
 For estimators trained on PP simulations, the validation dataset is reused for calibration, resulting in total PP simulation budgets of 440 and $10^4$ (referred to as PP 440 and PP 10K, respectively).
-To train the Gaussian Process transfer function emulator for PM+TF, we use 50 additional simulations, bringing the total PP simulation budget for this dataset to 150.
+For PM+TF, we use 50 additional pairs of PM and PP simulations to train the GP transfer-function emulator with a radial basis function kernel, bringing the total PP simulation budget for this dataset to 150.
 The PM and PM+TF datasets require additional $10^4$ PM simulations, with a computational cost comparable to $10^2$ PP simulations, which is not included in the PP simulation budgets.
+We use an independent set of 500 PP simulations to evaluate the accuracy of the inferred posteriors.

 In \cref{fig:sample}, we compare the posteriors obtained from estimators trained on different datasets.
 The raw estimator trained on PM+TF data exhibits bias on PP data, but calibration effectively removes such bias.
-The impact of calibration is further illustrated in \cref{fig:cover}, which presents the empirical coverage --- the probability that the true model parameters fall within the corresponding credible regions --- where a diagonal curve signifies a well-calibrated, unbiased estimator.
+The impact of calibration is further illustrated in \cref{fig:cover}, which presents the empirical coverage --- the probability that the true model parameters fall within the corresponding highest-posterior-density credible regions --- where a diagonal curve signifies a well-calibrated, unbiased estimator.
 While the raw estimators may be biased due to insufficient training data (e.g., PP 440) or model misspecification (e.g., PM and PM+TF), calibration yields unbiased posteriors in all cases, as evidenced by the diagonal empirical coverage curves.